-- Who the parties are (you and who you are contracting with), your addresses and any company/charity ulletnumbers. - Details of the subject matter of the contract.
-This might be the goods to be supplied (what they are, how \bullet many, delivery information, etc) or details of the service to be provided (what, when and where).
-This information is usually called a "specification". - The price to be paid and how it will be paid (in arrears or advance, how often, etc). ullet - Any guarantees your supplier has made about the quality of the goods or the service. - You might require the supplier's staff to have up to date Disclosure & Barring checks if they will come into \bullet contact with pupils. - ullet - How disputes will be dealt with. \bullet - What rights you and the supplier have to end the contract. \bullet - law) and which courts will have jurisdiction over any dispute.
+- Who the parties are (you and who you are contracting with), your addresses and any company/charity numbers. - Details of the subject matter of the contract.
+This might be the goods to be supplied (what they are, how many, delivery information, etc) or details of the service to be provided (what, when and where).
+This information is usually called a "specification". - The price to be paid and how it will be paid (in arrears or advance, how often, etc). - Any guarantees your supplier has made about the quality of the goods or the service. - You might require the supplier's staff to have up to date Disclosure & Barring checks if they will come into contact with pupils. - You might need to include data protection clauses if your supplier will have any contact with personal data. - How disputes will be dealt with. - What rights you and the supplier have to end the contract. - Contracts also include "boilerplate clauses" which set out which law applies (usually, but not always, English law) and which courts will have jurisdiction over any dispute.